michaelbutler/rhead/README.md

 A `head` clone written in Rust.

 "head" is a command line utility which gives you the first n lines (default 10) of STDIN or a text file.
+It can also give you just the first `c` bytes of a file.

 # Usage Examples